tomliptrot/tomliptrot.github.io/_posts/newsletter/issue_13/2020-11-17-item-4-how-to-hire-people.md

 word_count: 4,065
 ---

-Hiring people in startups is really important and is often done badly.
+Hiring people in startups is important but is often done badly.

-One trick is simple: Don't hire:
+One simple trick: don't hire.
+As Eric Torenberg explains:

 > "One of the biggest mistakes I see founders make is that they hire too quickly.
 Once their startup raises $1M+, they immediately want to recruit 8-10 people to look "official," when in reality they should be focused on the mechanics of finding product market fit.
 >
 > One trick is to not mention headcount when telling other people how your startup is going — you want to measure your worth by your customer traction, not the size of your team."

-But if you do, plan it well, be methodical, know what you are looking for and move quickly.
+If you do want to hire, plan it well, be methodical, know what you are looking for and move quickly.